PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-11 09:12:14
+Last updated: 2024-04-11 09:12:48
-Random Quote: Weddings are basically funerals with cake. - Rick Sanchez
+Random Quote: Bronn was no knight, that was true.
+Bronn was a battle - hardened killer.